-If you’re living on a tight budget, you’re probably well acquainted with the bargain bin at the grocery store.
-You’re constantly on the lookout for the cheapest foods possible, even if that means they’re boring, bland or a bit past their prime.
+Most people living on a tight budget are well-acquainted with the bargain bin at the grocery store.
+Not having a fat bank account puts people constantly on the lookout for the cheapest foods possible, even if that means those eats are boring, bland or a bit past their prime.

-Here are six ways to make that cheap food a little more appetizing without resorting to buckets of salt.
+However, here are six ways to make that cheaper food a little more appetizing without resorting to buckets of salt.

 1. Marinate that meat

 Chuck roast, pork shoulder and chicken pieces are some of the cheapest cuts of meat available.
-However, they can be, at best, boring and, at worst, tough and chewy.
+However, they can be, tough and chewy.

 Fortunately, marinades are a cheap way to add flavor as well as improve texture.
 You don’t want to marinate delicate meats or fish too long, but feel free to leave that chuck roast marinating in the fridge overnight.

-Give this technique a try with an easy lemon herb chicken marinade.
+Give this technique a try with an easy marinade for Lemon Herb Roasted Chicken.

 2. Sauce it up

-Beans, pasta and rice are all super cheap staples, but they can be bland with a capital B. Instead of serving them up plain or with butter, experiment with sauces to incorporate extra flavor.
+Beans, pasta and rice are all super-cheap staples, but they can be bland.
+Instead of serving them up plain or with butter, experiment with sauces to incorporate extra flavor.

-The easiest add-in may be stirring in pan drippings from a main dish meat, if you have one, or using a canned sauce.
+The easiest add-in may be stirring in pan drippings from a main dish meat, or using a canned sauce.
 You probably already know about adding a jar of spaghetti sauce to a box of cooked pasta, but don’t be limited by what’s traditional.

 3. Mix in a high-flavor ingredient

-Sometimes, a little bit of a more expensive and flavorful ingredient goes a long way.
-Consider the capers in this rainbow rice recipe.
-Capers aren’t cheap, but they’re packed with flavor, and this hearty — and cheap — rice dish calls for only 2 tablespoons of them.
+Sometimes, a bit of a more expensive and flavorful ingredient goes a long way.
+Consider the capers in this Rainbow Rice recipe.
+Capers aren’t cheap, but they’re packed with flavor, and this hearty — and cheap — rice dish calls for just 2 tablespoons of them.

-Bacon is another prime example.
-Cook up a couple pieces and crumble onto salads or soups to give them a little bit of wow.
-Or chop and fry bacon to be added to pasta and veggies for a delicious pasta carbonara.
-Bacon can even make beans extra tasty as proven by this red beans and rice dish.
+Bacon is another prime example of a flavorful ingredient.
+Cook up a couple of pieces and crumble onto salads or soups to give them a little bit of wow.
+Or chop and fry bacon and add it to pasta and veggies for a delicious pasta carbonara.
+Bacon can even make beans extra tasty, as in this Red Beans and Rice dish.